-A huge political battle broke out in Washington over Trump's various appointments to federal judicial posts, especially over his two appointments to the Supreme Court.
+Very early in his presidency, those powers of leadership would be tested deeply with his various appointments to federal judicial posts, especially over his two appointments to the Supreme Court.
 It was clear that Trump intended to shut down the process by which self-proclaimed "Progressives" could use the powers of equally Progressive members of the Supreme Court to bypass Congress and put their own legislation into effect through simple judicial decree.
-Democrats fought bitterly Trump's appointment to the Supreme Court of two "originalists," judges who believe that their role is to adjudicate actual applications of the law, rather than rewrite the law according to their own ideological perspectives — as many federal judges have done since the early 1960s ... because highly-educated judges are supposedly so much more enlightened than Middle America and its representatives in Congress.
+Democrats fought bitterly Trump's appointment to the Supreme Court of two "originalists," judges who (supposedly) believe that their role is to adjudicate actual applications of the law, rather than rewrite the law according to their own ideological perspectives – as many federal judges have done since the early 1960s ... because highly-educated judges are supposedly so much more enlightened than Middle America and its representatives in Congress.
 This judicial pathway had been the one Progressives (most notably the ACLU) had gone down in order to put into law their various ideological interests.
 And now Trump was daring to close down that pathway by appointing judicial conservatives to those federal posts.
 Progressive Democrats (and media celebrities) were furious.
-But there was little they could do to stop Trump's appointments ... with the Republicans — who traditionally support the idea of a very restrained government operating at the heart of the nation — holding a strong majority in the Senate, the only part of Congress that confirms presidential appointments.
+But there was little they could do to stop Trump's appointments ... with the Republicans – who traditionally support the idea of a very restrained government operating at the heart of the nation – holding a strong majority in the Senate, the only part of Congress that confirms presidential appointments.

 Trump also liked to work privately, behind the scenes (out of sight of the media) with the heads of other states, especially intriguing in his relations with North Korean dictator Kim, Chinese dictator Xi and Russian President-for-Life Putin.
 What those leader-to-leaders private talks amounted to was never clear to the American public – because here too, Trump liked to keep American policy very personal.
 Consequently, America itself was never quite sure of where things stood in the nation's relations with other key countries.